dfinity/motoko/design/Units.md

 That is, both create dynlib sections.

 Actors are different.
-Their exported functions are wrapped into methods de/serialising their arguments and results according to the IDL sepcification.
+Their exported functions are wrapped into methods de/serialising their arguments and results according to the IDL specification.
 Furthermore, they are complemented with system exports for initialising the actor (given the actor class'es arguments) and for in/externalising the actor's state for upgrades (details TBD).

 ### Compiler